-Today is the liturgical commemoration of Saint Joseph, Mary’s husband and Jesus’ father or foster father, depending on your tradition.
+Today is the liturgical commemoration of Saint Joseph, Mary’s husband and Jesus’ father or adoptive father, depending on your tradition.
 He was, the gospel genealogies report, loosely descended from David, but we think of him more as someone tossed and turned by angels in dreams, a man who could load up a donkey at a moment’s notice.

 It’s a villager in Nazareth who tells us he was a carpenter, a woodworking artisan, a stonemason, or perhaps a contractor.
 But beyond that, we know nothing about him.
 He disappears from the gospels after he and Mary lose the adolescent Jesus and find him again in the Temple.